Art and Philosophy

 Leader and Contact: Michael Lafferty

-The members will decide on the final programme for 2019/20 depending on their interests.
+Members decide on the final programme depending on their interests.
 Suggested topics areas are indicated below:

 • Group reading and analysis of chosen essays, articles or books.

 • Members’ choice: bring something along that you admire and try to explain why.
 It could be poetry, painting, music or some of your own work.

 • Visits have included The Royal Academy, The Barber Institute, the Ikon Gallery and BMAG in Birmingham.

 We are open to ideas and suggestions from new members.

 The first session will begin by discussing and finalising the programme